buyallmemes/blog-api/posts/20240422-testing-guideline.md

   Even the simplest predefined message is much better than `AssertionFailedError: Expected 1 Actual 2`.
   Good luck deciphering that in three months.

-You want your test to convey you a story about what is going on with the systems.
+You want your test to convey you a story about what is going on with the system.
 Just enough to spot the issue when it occurs.

 ### See your tests fail at least once